 [FA:ED Vol 1 – The Saint p113-114]

 [Canticle of the Creatures is also known as The Canticle of Brother Sun, The Canticle of the Sun, and Laudes Creaturarum – Praise of the Creatures]

-See and hear the Canticle of Creatures in the Italian Umbrian dialect that Francis would have spoken.
+See and hear the Canticle of the Creatures in the Italian dialect of Umbrian as Francis would have spoken.

-Read Psalm 148 on which St Francis of Assisi based his canticle.
+Read Psalm 148 on which St Francis of Assisi might have based his canticle.

 Photo: Ventnor Downs, Isle of Wight